ekcasey/tw_ac_vagrant_workshop/README.md

 `touch recipes/default.rb`

-Now add the following lines to this file
+Now lets include the rbenv::default and rbnev::ruby_build recipes.
+The rbenv::default recipe installs rbenv.
+And the rbenv::ruby_build recipe install ruby-build (an rbenv plugin that allows rbenv to build rubies).

 ```
 include_recipe "rbenv::default"
 include_recipe "rbenv::ruby_build"
 ```

-Now all of the resource types defined in the rbenv cookbook are available to us.
-Lets use the rbenv_ruby resource.
+Now that we have installed rbenv and ruby_build Lets use the rbenv_ruby LWRP to build ruby 2.1.1.
+We want to use the :create action for this LWRP which ahppens to bethe default, therefore we do not need to specify an action.
+We will set the global attribute to true so that this ruby is the default ruby for the system.
 Add the following lines to your default.rb

 ```
 rbenv_ruby '2.1.1' do